nicholasbishop/emma-editor/README.md

 - buffer.rs: buffers represent something being edited, e.g. a text file
 - pane_tree.rs: tree of panes, where each pane shows a buffer
 - theme.rs: YAML format for themes (see also `emma.theme.yml`)

+## Dev

+This code is in heavy development.
+For my own reference, here are some recent useful branches:

+- bishop-custom-textview-2
+- bishop-main-backup-20210328